Robert345-th/DEPOSIT/README.md

 OCR on phone photos of thermal receipts isn't perfect — characters like `8`/`B` and `6`/`G` can get misread, especially on curved paper or with glare/clutter in the frame.
+I tested several image preprocessing strategies against a real sample receipt (contrast boost, upscaling, normalization) — counterintuitively, they made accuracy *worse* on blurry/curved shots, so the pipeline uses light grayscale-only cleanup.
+Customer ID reads reliably;
-Tested against your sample receipt: the Customer ID read perfectly every time; the Code occasionally needs a manual fix via the `PATCH` endpoint (or a UI button for it, if you want me to add one).
-Flatter, well-lit, uncluttered photos of just the receipt will reduce errors a lot.
+the Code occasionally needs a manual fix, which you can now do right in the UI — tap **Edit** on any pending ticket.
+Flatter, well-lit, uncluttered photos of just the receipt will still reduce errors the most.